MECOG-CE – Strengthening metropolitan cooperation and Governance in Central Europe

 The project is divided into three parts:

-In the first part, the partners will summarize the current status quo of metropolitan cooperation and governance and then the best tools/examples of good practice will be identified that can be shared and applied to other cities in their operation.
-At the same time, new tools will be identified that can be used to deepen metropolitan cooperation and governance (with inspiration from other parts of Europe).
+• Within the first part, the partners summarized the current status quo of metropolitan cooperation and governance in the partner cities and then the best tools/examples of good practice were identified that can be shared and applied to other cities and metropolitan areas.
+At the same time, new tools were identified that can be used to deepen metropolitan cooperation and governance (inspiration from other parts of Europe).

-On the basis of the selected tools and examples of good practice, the partners will create in the second part of the project “learning clusters”, whose main objective will be to deepen the sharing of experience in the implementation, management and transferability of these tools.
-This part also includes pilot actions to test selected tools and methods in practice.
+• On the basis of the selected tools and examples of good practice, the partners created in the ongoing second part of the project “study clusters“, whose main objective was to deepen the sharing of experience in the implementation, management and transferability of these tools.
+This part also included pilot actions to test selected tools and methods in practice.
 During this part, partners will develop new solutions within each cluster and selected tools.

 Outputs and results

-The individual outputs and results of the project will be continuously updated throughout the project.
-These outputs and results will include the already mentioned documents such as the Strategy and Action Plans, pilot actions and proposed new solutions.
-In addition, sub-outputs such as the Common Metropolitan Vision summarising the needs of metropolitan areas or the analysis of existing best practices and tools for enhancing metropolitan cooperation will also be shared.
+The individual outputs and results of the project are continuously updated throughout the project.
+These outputs and results will include the already mentioned documents such as the Strategy and Action Plans, pilot actions and proposed new solutions or Common Metropolitan Vision summarising the needs of metropolitan areas.
+In addition, sub-outputs or deliverables such as the analysis of existing best practices and tools for enhancing metropolitan cooperation or catalogue of newly developed solutions are also shared.

-The project has a projected budget of €1.647 million over three years, 80 per cent of which will be co-financed by the European Regional Development Fund and 5 per cent through state subsidy.
+The project has a projected budget of €1.647 million over three years, 80% of which will be co-financed by the European Regional Development Fund and 5 % through state subsidy.